You are here

 Faculty

-The program meets its teaching requirements with a combination of faculty from NCBS, NCF and other institutions both within and outside India.
-In addition, several academics, forest managers, conservation practitioners, policy makers and members of the judiciary also give guest talks to the students throughout the year.
+The program meets its teaching requirements with a combination of faculty from NCBS, NCF, and other institutions both within and outside India.
+In addition, several academics, forest managers, conservation practitioners, policymakers, and members of the judiciary also give guest talks to the students throughout the year.
 The students are thus able to interact with a variety of academics and conservation practitioners and are exposed to the wide range of issues that affect the practice of this discipline.

-Please follow the links provided to learn more about our faculty, their institutional affiliations, research interests and areas of expertise.
+Please follow the links provided to learn more about our faculty, their institutional affiliations, research interests, and areas of expertise.

-Dr. Aaron Lobo is an interdisciplinary marine conservation scientist working at the interface of conservation, livelihoods and sustainable coastal development.
+Dr. Aaron Lobo is an interdisciplinary marine conservation scientist working at the interface of conservation, livelihoods, and sustainable coastal development.
 At our program, he works closely with fellow faculty to create a curated marine biology course for our students.

 Dr. Ajith Kumar was Faculty at the Wildlife Institute of India and Salim Ali Centre for Ornithology and Natural History, and was the Director of this program from 2003 to 2020.
 He is presently an Affiliate Scientist at the Centre for Wildlife Studies, Bangalore.